PattyFlowers/PattyFlowers.github.io/docs/_drafts/2022-08-25-using-the-command-line-intermediate.markdown

 # Permissions

-I am sure you have come accross with a window on your computer asking you for administrator permission when installing a new program.
+I am sure you have come across with a window on your computer asking you for administrator permission when installing a new program.
 This is because there are different kinds of permissions to access or modify files, and I will show you how to see this permissions and work with them.

-There are three types of classes for each file within a unix-based system, and each of this classess has three different permissions: read, write and execute.
+There are three types of classes for each file within a unix-based system, and each of this classes has three different permissions: read, write and execute.

 * Class "User": Every file in our system has one and only one user, which is the owner of the file.
 * Class "Group": Permissions given to a group of users.
 Every user can belong to several groups of users.